 Bio-Med offers multiple training programs for any company who has a drug-free workplace program, DOT or non-DOT, and industry training for companies who perform drug testing collection services.

-For information on our Health Services Training, CPR/First-Aid, Bloodborne Pathogens, etc, please click this link:
+For information on our Health Services Training, Blood-borne Pathogens, etc, please click this link: Occupational Health Services

 Reasonable Suspicion Training for Supervisors (Regulated and Non-Regulated)